JonPSmith/EfCore.GenericServices/README.md

 This library helps you quickly code Create, Read, Update and Delete (CRUD) accesses for a web/mobile/desktop application.
 It acts as a adapter and command pattern between a database accessed by Entity Framework Core (EF Core) and the needs of the front-end system.

-**NOTE:** *The first number in the version number of this library defines what version of EF Core it works for. e.g. EfCore.GenericServices version 5 is works with to EF Core 5.
-If are using the older versions of EF Core you should use [EfCore.GenericServices, version 3.2.2](https://www.nuget.org/packages/EfCore.GenericServices/3.2.2).*
+**NOTE:** The first number in the version number of this library defines what version of EF Core it works for. e.g.

-If you have an idea for a pull request, then I recommend you first contact me via an issue containing the reason/idea.
-I get some pull requests for features that the library can already do.
+- EfCore.GenericServices version 5 is works with to EF Core 5.
+- EfCore.GenericServices version 6 is works with to EF Core 6... and so on.

+_If are using the older versions of EF Core you should use [EfCore.GenericServices, version 3.2.2](https://www.nuget.org/packages/EfCore.GenericServices/3.2.2)._

 The EfCore.GenericServices library is available on [NuGet as EfCore.GenericServices](https://www.nuget.org/packages/EfCore.GenericServices/) and is an open-source library under the MIT licence.
 See [ReleaseNotes](https://github.com/JonPSmith/EfCore.GenericServices/blob/master/ReleaseNotes.md) for details of changes and information on versions before EF Core 5.